maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The argument may be 0, and the unit is steps of 20 ms.

-For a smooth scroll on an empty display (to be more precise, when the cursor is 0), it is advised to start the message with 4 spaces, because the scroll delay is only applied when there is a scroll of a character.
+For a smooth scroll on an empty display (to be more precise, when the cursor is 0), it is advised to start the message with 4 spaces, because the scroll delay is only applied when there is a _scroll_ of a character.

 The default value is 0x19, or 25, or 500 ms.

 ### 0x13 PATTERN-ONE(pat)
 The control character PATTERN-ONE adds a raw pattern to the display at the cursor position (instead of looking up a pattern from an ASCII value in the font).

-The **pat** is set with the argument byte, a bit mask indicating which segments to switch on.
+The **pat** is passed with the argument byte, a bit mask indicating which segments to switch on.
 Traditionally, the segments are labeled A-G (and P for the decimal point) in a clockwise fashion.
-The bits map to those segments in order:
+The bits of **pat** map to those segments in order:

 ![segments](segments.png)

-In other words, the character `7` typically has this pattern 0b00000111, so the argument byte would be 0x07.
+In other words, the character `1` typically switches on segments B and C, mapping to pattern 0b00000110, so the argument byte would be 0x06.

 This control sequence inserts a character in the flow, so it moves the cursor and optionally scrolls.